Published Date: 19 February 2026

 Could this Be a Better Building?
 Yes.

-We’re seeing better building plans from other local ED1 applications.
+- We’re seeing better building plans from other local ED1 applications.

-Also, this project’s architectural firm has a track record of more innovative work.
+- This project’s architectural firm has a track record of more innovative work.

 The creative team at 64North appear to leverage good design as a counterbalance technical and financial limitations.
 With 8820 Sepulveda, 64North has delivered a building lacking community amenities included in other local ED1 applications: balconies, communal yard space, roof-top decks and unobstructed paths for light and air.